 Truck Safety: Where We Are Now

 In a comment to FreightWaves, Road Safe America president Steve Owings said, “We’re very dissatisfied from what we’ve gotten from DOT [the U.S. Department of Transportation] in the last 12 years, so we’re hoping Congress, or even President Trump himself, will get this thing done.”
 Owings continued, “Certainly an infrastructure bill could be a good vehicle for this.
-But since 2006 we’ve been through Republican and Democratic administrations [that have] overseen a rulemaking that has been stuck in limbo at the Department of Transportation, so we also think the president could just ask DOT why they haven’t done this yet and tell them go do it.”
+But since 2006 we’ve been through Republican and Democratic administrations [that have] overseen a rulemaking [process] that has been stuck in limbo at the Department of Transportation, so we also think the president could just ask DOT why they haven’t done this yet and tell them go do it.”

 What Industry Groups Are Saying

-The future of trucking regulation is uncertain, but one thing is known for sure: lives might be saved if new laws are made.
+The future of trucking regulation is uncertain, but one thing is known for sure: lives might be saved if new laws are passed.
 Families around the nation are still wondering when the lives of their loved ones will be enough for the government to try new regulations.